HyperWinX/CTestify/README.md

          alt="Status">
 </p>

-> [!IMPORTANT]
-> This branch has stable code, so it's recommended to use it, and not development branch.

 ---
 <table>
 <tr>
 <td>

-**CTestify** is a testing framework for C programs, aiming to be fast and easy as possible.
+**CTestify** is a testing framework for C programs, designed to be as fast and easy to use as possible.

-**CTestify** does two iterations: first iteration only counts tests.
-Second one actually executes tests. **CTestify** measures test execution time, and prints it when test is finished.
-Also, it has built-in protection against unexpected segmentation faults!
-If test got segfaulted, test gets special mark **[ SIGSEGV ]** instead of **[ FAILURE ]**.
+**CTestify** runs in two iterations: the first counts the tests, while the second actually executes them.
+It measures the test execution time and displays it upon completion.
+Additionally, it includes built-in protection against unexpected segmentation faults.
+If a test encounters a segfault, it gets a special mark **[ SIGSEGV ]** instead of **[ FAILURE ]**.

-If you need fast and simple test framework - use **CTestify**!
+If you need a fast and simple testing framework, choose **CTestify**!

 </td>
 </tr>